Mississippi / Jefferson County

 DMV Information

-Lorman residents can access DMV services through the Mississippi Department of Public Safety in Jackson, which provides licensing, registration, and other essential services both in person and online.
+Residents of Lorman handle vehicle services through the Mississippi Department of Public Safety, conveniently located in Jackson.
+The state DMV provides driver licensing, vehicle registration, and other essential services both in person and online.
+Information and resources are easily accessible for new and existing residents.

 Mississippi